jlcases/screamingfrog-docker/README.md

 This repository contains the necessary files to build a Docker image for the [Screaming Frog SEO Spider](https://www.screamingfrog.co.uk/seo-spider/), a powerful and fast SEO site audit tool.
 The Docker image allows you to run Screaming Frog SEO Spider in a containerized environment, with the ability to access the GUI remotely.

-As the Chief Product & Technology Officer at Rankia, in charge of Technical SEO, I faced very high costs using Oncrawl.
-To address this, I decided to create this cost-effective solution for my team.
+As the Chief Product & Technology Officer at Rankia, responsible for Technical SEO, I encountered exceedingly high costs while using Oncrawl.
+To mitigate this, I decided to create this cost-effective solution for my team.
+When used in conjunction with BigQuery and Metabase, this setup can save you thousands of dollars per year.

 ## Prerequisites